 The most successful remote teams operate with full transparency.
 Everyone should onboard with the knowledge they need to hit the ground running.
 But it doesn't stop here.
 You need to ensure that your team is producing at the rate and quality you need.
 This is what makes quarterly performance reviews vital.

 Performance reviews not only help you to see how your team is improving or struggling, but it allows them to see it as well.
 Make this an opportunity for your team to grow, so that it's not a nerve-wracking ordeal.

-Remember that firing team members instead of helping them is a quick way to hurt the morale of your team.
-If your team needs better support and training, offer it so they can continue to improve.
-And whenever your team does well, reward them for their efficiency.
+Firing employees instead of first working with them to boost their performance is a quick way to hurt team morale.
+If someone on your team needs better support and training, offer it so they can continue to improve.
+And whenever your team does well, reward them for their performance.